mmarbout/Tuto_MetaTOR/README.md

 * `validation` : Use CheckM to validate the bins, then do a recursive decontamination step to remove contamination.

-There are a number of other, optional, miscellaneous actions:
+There is also a option to run the wole pipeline (end-to-end):

 * `pipeline` : Run all three of the above actions sequentially or only some of them depending on the arguments given.
 This can take a while.

+There are a number of other, optional, miscellaneous actions:

 * `contactmap` : Generates a contact map from one bin from the final ouptut of metaTOR.
 * `scaffold` : try to scaffold a well covered bin from the final ouptut of metaTOR.